-New Zealand's Ambassador-Designate to the United States of America
+New Zealand's Ambassador to the United States of America

-Rosemary Banks has had a forty year career in Ministry of Foreign Affairs and Trade, including six overseas assignments.
-She was Permanent Representative to the United Nations in New York and Ambassador to France and Portugal and New Zealand’s Permanent Representative to the OECD.
-Rosemary also served as Deputy Chief of Mission in Honiara and Canberra.
+Rosemary Banks has had a forty year career in Ministry of Foreign Affairs and Trade, including six previous overseas assignments.
+She was Permanent Representative to the United Nations in New York (2005–2009) and Ambassador to France and Portugal and New Zealand’s Permanent Representative to the OECD (2010-2014).
+Rosemary earlier served as Deputy Chief of Mission in Honiara and Canberra.

 Follow Rosemary on Twitter @NZAmbassadorUS (external link).